English: K-ON! Season 2

 But then, where would the series be without the stunning production values that KyoAni is so well known for?

 This is luckily an aspect that is not glanced over or given second thought, and the visuals in K-ON are something that stand out as being absolutely stellar as a result.
 Almost everything about the characters is fluid and detailed, with movements looking and feeling very much lifelike.
 Not only do the mouth and limbs move like in most anime, but the hair will move along with the body, the clothes will furrow and crease realistically to the character’s movements, and their eyebrows and facial shape will accentuate their expression.
 While the girls seldom practice or play music, the scenes where they do play are beautifully animated and show detail that musicians and general viewers will appreciate.
-It’s a gorgeous anime to look at and it really reflects the overall quality and effort that KyoAni worked so hard to detail the anime with.
+It’s a gorgeous anime to look at and it really reflects the effort that KyoAni put into the series.

 Music itself is much more varied than in the first season, with several times more unique songs that the girls perform together as a band and during the opening and ending sequences.
 These songs are all performed by the actors behind each character, and, while they certainly aren't amazing pieces of music, they fit perfectly with the tone of the anime and with the musical talent of the girls.
 They are not professional musicians but rather highschool girls that play and practice for fun, which makes the silly songs that they perform seem all the more realistic and fitting.
 Of further note is the background music, which is simplistic and sets the atmosphere for each scene very well.

 In the end, K-ON is not some form of "masterpiece" or its synonyms.
-It would be very difficult to find any anime that can honestly meet that criteria.
-Rather, K-ON is an exemplary and meritorious title that showcases what the best of anime really has to offer, both within its genre and universally.
-It's a title which exemplifies that a complex plot and deep themes are not required for an anime to stand out as something truly great.
+It would be very difficult to find any anime that can genuinely meet that criteria.
+Rather, K-ON is an exemplary title that showcases what the best of anime really has to offer, both within its genre and universally.
+It's a title which shows us that a complex plot and deep themes are not required for an anime to truly resonate.

 K-ON may not be everybody's cup of tea, but for the girls of Sakuragaoka High School, it is their tea party. read more